endless-sky/endless-sky/docs/readme-cmake.md

 You can use your favorite package manager to install the needed dependencies.
 If you're using a slower moving distro like Ubuntu or Debian (or any derivatives thereof), make sure to use at least Ubuntu 22.04 LTS or Debian 12.
 If your distro does not provide up-to-date version of these libraries, you can use vcpkg to build the necessary libraries from source by passing `-DES_USE_VCPKG=ON`.
 Older versions of Ubuntu and Debian, for example, will need this.
 Additional dependencies will likely need to be installed to build the libraries from source as well.

 In addition to the below dependencies, you will also need CMake 3.16 or newer, however 3.21 or newer is strongly recommended.
 You can get the latest version from the [official website](https://cmake.org/download/).
+If you are often switching branches, then you could also consider to install ccache to speed up re-builds after switching branches.

 <details>